bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise4.md

             The human readable name which we give to our rule.

+            ```
-            > StorageAccounts - BlobRead operation on sensitive file detected
+            StorageAccounts - BlobRead operation on sensitive file detected
+            ```

         - **Description**

             It is highly advised to provide additional information about the rule.
 Such as the intended detection use case, what a true-positive would indicate, or circumstances which could lead to an false-positive.

+            ```
-            > Detects when a file in a sensitive Blob Storage location is read.
+            Detects when a file in a sensitive Blob Storage location is read.
 This can indicate stolen user credential or an insider threat.
 False-positives can be triggered by legitimate file access operations.
+            ```

         - **Tactics and techniques**

             Mapping your rules to the [MITRE ATT&CK framework](https://attack.mitre.org/matrices/enterprise/) helps you keep track of your detection coverage.

-            > Discovery, T1619 - Cloud Storage Object Discovery
+In the dropdown, first select **Discovery** and then **T1619 - Cloud Storage Object Discovery**

         ??? summary "Expected Result"

             ![](../img/placeholder.png ""){: class="w600" }

     3. Here we have to fill out quite some fields, so let´s take it step by step.
-Start by providing our KQL query and hit the `View query results` button.
+Start by providing our KQL query and hit the **View query results** button.
 We expect to see the same results as before.

         ```sql
         StorageBlobLogs